BindsNET/bindsnet/README.md

 ## Setting things up

-To build the `spiketorch` package from source, change directory to the top level of this project and issue
+To build the `bindsnet` package from source, change directory to the top level of this project and issue

 ```
 pip install .